earthly/website/website/faq.md

 <h2 class="text-2xl font-semibold mb-5 mt-20" id="performance">How does Earthly CI achieve 2-20X performance gain compared to traditional CIs?<span class="hide"><a href="#performance">¶</a></span></h2>

 Earthly was designed from the ground up to be fast and to reuse as much previous work as possible in every run, without compromising usability or versatility.
-Earthly achieves 2-20X performance gain via a combination of caching and parallelization.
+Earthly CI achieves 2-20X performance gain via a combination of caching and parallelization.

 Earthly's caching is based on the idea of image building layer caching, except that it is extended beyond image building, to also include testing, linting, code generation, producing non-image artifacts (such as binaries), and other use-cases typically involved in the CI/CD process.
 The layer caching technique allows Earthly to reuse computation from a previous run for the parts of the build where nothing has changed.